onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-02651
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :updated: casablanca

-    The xNF **SHOULD** use available backup capabilities to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration
+    The VNF or PNF **SHOULD** use available backup capabilities to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration